Józefa and Stanisława Dziuba

 Date of the liquidation of the ghetto.
 The so-called Fahrplananordnung Nr 587 was sealed and dated in Krakow on September 15 1942.
 The timetable Nr.
 587 stated that the train leaving from Suchedniów on September 21 1942, would arrive at Treblinka on September 22 and return empty some hours later.
 A photo reproduction was published in the first Polish version of Dawid Rubinowicz's Diary: Rubinowicz, D., Rutkowski A. & Jarochowska, M. (1960).
 Pamiętnik Dawida Rubinowicza.
 Warszawa: Książka i Wiedza, pp. 26—28.
 Another date—October 3, 1942—is mentioned as the exact date of the liquidation of the open Bodzentyn ghetto by the eyewitness in Kalib Szachter, G., Wachsberger, K., & Kalib S. (1991).
 The Last Selection: a Child's Journey Through the Holocaust.
 Massachusetts: University of Massachusetts Press, p.
 145. A postcard dated September 30 1942, from Rózia in Bodzentyn to Józek Frydman in the Warsaw ghetto supports the latter date (source: Ring.
 II/275/3).

 Editor's note: This page has been proofread and approved by Shane Grosman, grandson of Morris Grosman.
 August 2021.
-The text was briefly edited in September 2023.
+The text was briefly edited in September 2023, with the last updates made in June 2024.